Coincidental?

 COINCIDENTAL?
 NOT!

-On Facebook (Meta) we include our name, age, and location, as well as a lot of photos of ourselves, friends and family.
-This information is stored in a database and each person has a “file”!
+For example, on Facebook (Meta) we include our name, age, and location, history, careers, etc., as well as a lot of photos of ourselves, friends and family.
+This information is stored in a database and each person has a digital footprint or “personal file”!

 Is this Legal to Share our Personal Information?